I.M: Endorsements

-In June 2021, I.M became the new model for the Italian luxury fashion brand Versace's Eros Fragrance perfume through the Korean fashion, beauty, and life magazine Singles.
-In July, he took part in the global beverage brand Pepsi's "Taste of Korea" summer campaign, with Rain, Monsta X members' Shownu and Hyungwon, Brave Girls members' Yujeong and Yuna, and Ateez members' Hongjoong and Yunho.
+In June 2021, I.M was chosen as an advertising model for the Italian luxury fashion brand Versace's Eros Fragrance perfume through the Korean fashion, beauty, and life magazine Singles.
+In July, he participated in the global beverage brand Pepsi's "Taste of Korea" summer campaign, with Rain, Monsta X members' Shownu and Hyungwon, Brave Girls members' Yujeong and Yuna, and Ateez members' Hongjoong and Yunho.

 In November 2023, I.M collaborated with the English football and rugby sportswear brand Umbro, promoting its 2023 F/W collection through the men's magazine Esquire Korea.

 Philanthropy

-In January 2022, I.M donated 00,000 through the idol fandom community service My Favorite Idol, for his birthday.
-It will be delivered to the Miral Welfare Foundation and used as a fund for the disabled who are isolated due to COVID-19.
+In January 2022, I.M donated 00,000 through the idol fandom community service My Favorite Idol, in commemoration of his birthday, which will be delivered to the Miral Welfare Foundation and used as a fund for the disabled who are isolated due to COVID-19.

 Production

 In February 2019, I.M narrated an audiobook, Oscar Wilde's The Happy Prince, which was released through Naver's Audioclip.
 That same year, he narrated two more audiobooks, Edgar Allan Poe's Annabelle Lee and William Wordsworth's My Heart Leaps Up, alongside group member Shownu, which were also released through Naver's Audioclip, as well as to help the visually impaired people as the main purpose.

-In September 2021, I.M was included in the production of the album cover image work and details through the Baverse Studio, as part of his work for Welcome To My Baverse.
+In September 2021, I.M was included in the production of the album cover image work and details through the Baverse Studio, as part of his work for Welcome to My Baverse.